 Winchfield has an iconic Norman church, two pubs and a modern Village Hall.
 St Mary’s Church, built around 1150, is the oldest Grade 1 listed building in Hart.
 John Arlott, writing in the June 1977 issue of ‘Hampshire’ magazine about Hart District, said: “Winchfield, in the centre of the district and on the Basingstoke Canal, is worth visiting if only to see the church.
 It is unusual in having survived the age of Victorian restoration with much of its fabric – all except the modern north aisle, the 16th-century south porch and the 19th century renewal of the top of the tower – virtually as it was when the medieval masons finished it eight centuries ago.”

-Hart Council held a Regulation 18 consultation on its draft Local Plan from 26 April to 9 June 2017.
+Hart Council held a Regulation 18 consultation on its draft Local Plan from April to June 2017.
 This suggested a new settlement should be sited at Murrell Green, partly in Winchfield parish but mostly in Hook, with access from the A30 and including the site for a secondary school.
 It was generally accepted that the proposal for a new settlement in Winchfield had failed the 'testing' process on a number of grounds, including flooding, environmental issues, and transport / highways concerns in particular.

 However, in January 2018 Hart Council approved the draft submission version of its Local Plan which included a different strategy to create a new settlement somewhere in an "area of search" that includes most of the farmland in Winchfield parish and also Murrell Green.
-A Regulation 19 consultation on this plan was held between February 9 and March 26.
+A Regulation 19 consultation on this plan was held between February and March.
 Winchfield Parish Council's submission was supported by Dogmersfield, Crondall and Hartley Wintney Parish Councils and by the Whitewater Valley Preservation Society and the Odiham Society.
 The submission can be seen here: 248 - Winchfield Parish Council

-Winchfield PC made strong submissions to the EiP, and many points were accepted by Mr Manning in his letter to Hart Council dated February 26, 2019, here.
+Responses to the consultation indicated widespread opposition to the idea of a new settlement under Spatial Strategy 3 (SS3) which was not justified by the housing numbers.
+The ultimate decision was in the hands of Jonathan Manning, the Inspector who held an Examination in Public in November 2018.
+Winchfield PC made strong submissions at the Examination, and many points were accepted by Mr Manning in his letter to Hart Council dated February, 2019, which can be found here.
 He criticised the new settlement policy (SS3) on many grounds including sustainability, deliverability, historic and heritage issues, landscape, land quality, flooding and lack of infrastructure.
 Accordingly, he advised that SS3 should be removed from the Plan.

-Hart Council announced on June 28, 2019, that it had been successful in a bid to join the Government's Garden Communities programme, receiving £150,000 in this first year.
-The money is to help develop 'Shapley Heath Garden Village' for up to 5,000 homes at Murrell Green and Winchfield.
+Hart Council announced in June 2019, that it had been successful in a bid to join the Government's Garden Communities programme, receiving £150,000 in this first year.
+The money was to help develop the Shapley Heath Garden Community.